trafiklab/trafiklab.se/content/api/netex-datasets/netex-sweden/_index.md

   - /api/trafiklab-apis/netex-sweden/static/
   - /api/trafiklab-apis/netex-sweden/licence/
 ---
+{{% warning %}} **NeTEx files on Trafiklab will be upgraded to version 1.0.15.** <br>
+NeTEx version 1.0.11 will be upgraded to version 1.0.15 later this year, most likely in Q4 2025.

+Version 1.0.15 includes breaking changes, these breaking changes only require minor adjustments.
+For example spelling fixes in the enums, such as `WHEECHAIR_ASSISTANCE` now corrected to `WHEELCHAIR_ASSISTANCE`

+{{% /warning %}}

 NeTEx Sweden is a NeTEx feed of high quality.
 The feed contains all data present in GTFS Sweden, as well as additional data which can't be represented in GTFS.